oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ### Token Exchange Response

-All of section 2.2 of {{RFC8693}} applies.
+All of Section 2.2 of {{RFC8693}} applies.
 In addition, the following applies to implementations that conform to this specification.

 * The "aud" claim in the returned JWT authorization grant MUST identify the requested authorization server in trust domain B. This corresponds with [RFC 7523 Section 3, Point 3](https://datatracker.ietf.org/doc/html/rfc7523#section-3) and is there to reduce misuse and to prevent clients from, among other things, presenting access tokens as an authorization grant to an authorization server in trust domain B.